http://www.jennmearswebdesign.com/2008/02/getting-photos-into-your-google-map/

 Workshop/Production

-AR + mapping; design reviews
++ mapping; design reviews

 Assignment: write Manifestos for next week